ciatph/laravel-quickstart/README.md

 # laravel-quickstart

-An experimental demo app for testing laravel from [https://laravel.com/docs/5.2/quickstart](https://laravel.com/docs/5.2/quickstart).
+A completed experimental demo app for testing laravel from [https://laravel.com/docs/5.2/quickstart](https://laravel.com/docs/5.2/quickstart).
 This is a simple TO-DO list of tasks project.

 ## Tools and Plugins